antoinevastel/antoinevastel.github.io/_posts/2017-08-05-detect-chrome-headless.md

 tags: [Browser Fingerprinting]
 description: This post presents techniques that enables to distinguish a vanilla Chrome browser from a Chrome browser running in headless mode.
 ---
-**Edit:** Since some of the techniques presented in this post don't work anymore I created a <a href="{% post_url 2018-01-17-detect-chrome-headless-v2 %}"> new post</a> that presents new techniques to detect Chrome Headless.
+**Edit:** I created a library that enables to detect bots and crawlers using fingerprinting.

-**PhD opportunity:** if you are interested in doing a PhD on browser fingerprinting and/or privacy, feel free to contact me by email.
+It is still in development but you can start using it.
+The code is available on <a href="https://github.com/antoinevastel/fpscanner">Github</a>.

 # What's a headless browser?
 A headless browser is a browser that can be used without a graphical interface.